everFinance/arseeding-doc/docs/arseeding/sdk/arseeding-go/bundle.md

 `Content-Type` in tags needs to be configured based on the content you upload.
 For example, if you upload an image in png format, configure it as `image/png`.
 For details, refer to [Content-Type](../../other/tags.md#content-type).

 `currency` selects the currency you need to pay for the file storage, the value can be an empty string if you use the No_Fee mode node for personal deployments.

+`apiKey` Arseeding provide [API Key](../../other/arseeding%20apiKey.md) so that Users upload data directly without payment.

+`needSeq` Arseeding supports sequential on-chain users' orders, if you need to on-chain in sequence, set it to true

 Note: This step sends the data to Arseeding for staging and returns a pending order to the user, which will be uploaded by Arseeding once the order is paid (you can then query the data via the Arseeding or Arweave gateways). **If the order is not paid within 1 hour, the order expires and the data is deleted.**